Everything You Need to Know About the New 'Sabrina the Teenage Witch' TV Show

-News that Sabrina the Teenage Witch was being rebooted by the creators of Riverdale made fans of the original series extremely excited.
-And as Riverdale has already been such a huge success, the reboot looked to be in safe hands.
+News that Sabrina the Teenage Witch is being rebooted by the creators of Riverdale has fans of the original series extremely excited.
+And as Riverdale has already been such a huge success, the reboot looks to be in good hands.

 Following the announcement that the new show has cast its main character, here's everything we know about the new Sabrina the Teenage Witch TV show so far: